 Current and Historical Snow Pack Conditions

 The following table shows the cumulative inches of snow in Silverton on the first day of each month.
 Note that the course conditions on run day are most closely correlated with how much snow fell late in the season, for instance, the 1993 running came after a winter of very heavy total snowfall, but there was little snow on the course because most of it fell before March.
 In contrast, the run was cancelled in 1995 due to the snowpack, much of which fell during March, April, and May.
-Stay tuned to see what 2024 conditions will be.
+The annual snow year report posting will begin each year in December.